Symptom checker

 The "4-month regression" — developmental shift, not a problem

-- Around 3–4 months, infant sleep architecture permanently matures toward adult sleep cycles (~45 min cycles, lighter and more fragmented)
+- Around 3–4 months, sleep architecture permanently matures — more fragmented.
+This is normal neurodevelopment

 - Total sleep: 12–15 hours; 3–4 daytime naps remain important